Take Me to Your Heart (Rick Astley song): Plot track controversy

 A small amount of controversy was raised around the synthesiser programming similarities of "Big Fun", the hit single recorded by American band Inner City, and Astley's "Take Me to Your Heart".
 Writer and producer Matt Aitken has confirmed the Astley track was inspired by the Inner City song, but added that "you can't copyright a synth pattern," and claimed, "we wrote a better song [than Inner City] did".

 Critical reception

 "Take Me to Your Heart" received positive reviews from critics.
 A review in Pan-European magazine Music & Media presented the song as "an unmistakeable SAW production with a strong melody and an admirably sparse arrangement".
 When reviewing the parent album, both Music & Media and Number One cited "Take Me to Your Heart" as one of the best tracks from Hold Me in Your Arms.
 Similarly, a review in Music Week presented the song as the best track from the album and even "the best SAW song yet".
+Retrospectively, in 2025, Thomas Edward of Smooth Radio ranked the song number seven in his list of "Rick Astley's 10 greatest songs, ever", adding it was "quintessentially 80s, from the plinking synths to the flirty sax to the impressively shouldered blazers".